vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 ### Smart Contract Risk

-DCHF is a fork of Vesta Finance, which itself is a fork of the Liquity decentralized borrowing protocol.
-Although Liquity is a well-audited protocol, engineers from Vesta have cautioned against forking these projects due to messy and unoptimized code that may not be up-to-date with new features ([source](https://github.com/vesta-finance/vesta-protocol-v1/releases/tag/v1.0)).
-Despite this warning, DCHF remains a fork of Vesta with no visible effort to keep up with changes in the original code base, possibly due to their use of non-upgradeable contracts ([source](https://github.com/monetadao/dchf/tree/main/contracts)).
+DCHF is a fork of Vesta Finance, which itself is a fork of the Liquity decentralized stablecoin protocol.
+Although Liquity is a well-audited protocol, engineers from Vesta have [cautioned against forking](https://github.com/vesta-finance/vesta-protocol-v1/releases/tag/v1.0) these projects due to messy and unoptimized code that may not be up-to-date with new features.
+Despite this warning, DCHF remains a fork of Vesta with no apparent effort to keep up with changes in the original code base, possibly due to their use of [non-upgradeable contracts](https://github.com/monetadao/dchf/tree/main/contracts).

 **Audits**

-DeFi Franc Version 1.0 has undergone [two audits from CertiK and General IT](https://docs.defifranc.com/extras/audits).
+DeFi franc Version 1.0 has undergone [two audits from CertiK and General IT](https://docs.defifranc.com/extras/audits).
 The latter is an audit by a foreign company.
-An in-browser translation was required to decipher the contents of the audit (see screencap below).
+An in-browser translation was required to decipher the contents of the audit.
 Two critical issues were found including:

 1. Possible re-entrancy attacks: This vulnerability was found for the StabilityPool and ETHTransferScript contracts.
 The auditors advised the use of “ReentrancyGuard” library and the team appears to have fixed the issue with a commit to a private repository ([source](https://hackmd.io/Jsn0wBW7SOWFm-L34V4cMw)).
 2. Wrong ether value: This vulnerability is featured in the PriceFeed and PriceFeedV2 contracts and involves the conversion of “int256” to “uint256”, which could lead to an arithmetic overflow.
 The team has taken the issue into account, but it is unclear if this issue has been fully addressed ([source](https://hackmd.io/Jsn0wBW7SOWFm-L34V4cMw)).

-There were four middle level issues identified including ([source](https://hackmd.io/Jsn0wBW7SOWFm-L34V4cMw)):
+There were four [medium issues](https://hackmd.io/Jsn0wBW7SOWFm-L34V4cMw) identified including:

-1. Violation of the ERC-20 standard: This issue has been fixed.
+1. **Violation of the ERC-20 standard:** This issue has been fixed.
-2. Lack of gas to complete all loop iterations (DoS): This issue has been taken into account.
+2. **Lack of gas to complete all loop iterations (DoS):** This issue has been taken into account.
-3. It is possible to block tokens on the balance of the contract: This issue has been taken into account.
+3. **It is possible to block tokens on the balance of the contract:** This issue has been taken into account.
-4. Wrong token price: This issue has been taken into account.
+4. **Wrong token price:** This issue has been taken into account.

 The CertiK audit has reported 0 unresolved and 0 critical issues from this project.
-With no critical issues, here’s a sample of major/medium issues that may be related to additional risk vectors outside of smart contracts:
+Here’s a sample of major/medium issues that may be related to additional risk vectors outside of smart contracts:

 **GLOBAL-01 | Centralization Related Risk**: In the [AdminContract](https://etherscan.io/address/0x2748C55219DCa1D9D3c3a57505e99BB04e42F254#code), the `_owner` role has extensive authority over several functions that could affect borrow/redemption fees, addition or removal of collateral assets from stability pool, transferring funds out of Stability Pool, changing vesting periods or, worse yet, changing the AdminContract itself including, among others: